ctrlshiftjaq/resend-billing-failture-template/README.md

 ## How does it work?

 - The API route (`/api/send-billing-failure`) sends a pre-filled, example billing failure email.
-- The email template is written in React Email (see `emails/BillingFailureEmail.tsx`).
+- The email HTML is built directly in the route handler.
 - The email includes a PDF attachment and a link to this repo in the footer

 ---